 “Paul then stood up in the meeting of the Areopagus and said: “People of Athens!
 I see that in every way you are very religious.
 For as I walked around and looked carefully at your objects of worship, I even found an altar with this inscription: to an unknown god.
 So, you are ignorant of the very thing you worship—and this is what I am going to proclaim to you.” – ACTS 17:22–23, NIV.

 Before I became a Christian, I would never admit it, but I used to pray.
 Especially when I was in trouble.
 While I professed to be an atheist, I knew deep down that there was more to this life, and that God was real.

 The movie The Notebook features a beautiful contemporary love story between a man and a woman who fall deeply for each other.
-They can’t live without one another and end up growing old together.
+They can’t live without one another and end up growing old together, needing one another to feel complete.
 As romantic and moving as this film may be, it is yet another example of how our culture is seeking something much deeper than it can understand.